Victordeleusse/Ecole-42-Philosophers/README.md

 Introduction to threading and processes, and how to work on the same memory space - how to manipulate threads.
 Introduction to mutexes, semaphores and shared memory.

-Please execute with 'valgrind --tool=helgrind ./philo' to check possibledata race or 'lock / unlock error process'
+Please execute with `valgrind --tool=helgrind ./philo` to check possible #data race or #lock / unlock error process